idb-project/the-idb/docker/README.md

 	docker-compose up -d

-this will start containers for mysql, redis, sidekiq and the idb. you'll have to initialize the database on first run, do so by running
+this will start containers for mysql, ldap, redis, sidekiq and the idb. you'll have to initialize the database on first run, do so by running

 	docker-compose exec app bash -lc 'bundle exec rake db:schema:load'